Yewhral/portfolio2018/README.md

 Current state of my project: * Up and running!
 Yahoo! *

  To do:
-- Remember to get rid of lorem ipsum
 - Write more tests
-- Consider new features (save/load based on localStorage)
+- Consider new features (save/load based on localStorage, backlog scrolling)
-- Fill readme with tech stack
-- Deploy to a nice domain